Get gigabytes back from your photo library.

 Made by one person who wanted a tidier library.

 Hi, I'm Václav Trnka, an IT product manager.
-Library Cleanup started as a way to tame my own overflowing Photos library, and became a passion project I'm sharing for free.
-There's no company behind it and no roadmap board — just someone who cares that it works well and keeps your photos safe.
+Library Cleanup started as a way to tame my own overflowing Photos library and became a passion project I'm sharing for free.
+No company behind it, no roadmap board, just someone who cares that it works well and keeps your photos safe.

 Connect on LinkedIn